evidence-dev/evidence/sites/docs/docs/plugins/using-plugins/index.md

 npm install --save @acme/charting
 ```

-Once the plugin is installed, you can add it to your plugin file and begin using it in your project
+Once the plugin is installed, you can add it to your plugin file and begin using it in your project.

+> **Note:** Adding new packages to your plugin file will not immediately take effect in your project.
+You will need to restart the Evidence server for the changes to take effect.
+This can be done by pressing the 'r' key in the terminal window where you have Evidence running.

 ## Plugin file syntax